danog/MadelineProto/old_docs/API_docs_v53/methods/auth_signUp.md

 ---
 title: auth.signUp
-description: auth.signUp parameters, return type and example
+description: You cannot use this method directly, use the complete_signup method instead (see https://docs.madelineproto.xyz for more info)
 ---
 ## Method: auth.signUp
 [Back to methods index](index.md)

-**You cannot use this method directly, use the complete_signup method instead (see https://daniil.it/MadelineProto for more info)**
+**You cannot use this method directly, use the complete_signup method instead (see https://docs.madelineproto.xyz for more info)**